-Here are the scores for the matches that I featured (seedings in parenthesis):
+Here is the result for the match that I featured:

-Additional information in this report was provided by the ASICS Easter Bowl PR Press Aide, Steve Pratt.
+Additional information in this report was provided by the USTA Pro Circuit PR Press Aide, Steve Pratt.

 Be sure to share GroundsPass.net with your other Tennis Friends using the social networking buttons, below.